SAP Commerce Cloud Setup: A Step-by-Step Implementation Guide

 How long does a SAP Commerce Cloud implementation take?

 Standard B2C implementations take 4–6 months.
-B2B implementations with ERP integration take 6–8 months.
-Complex multi-site, multi-country deployments can take 8–12 months.
-The main variables are data migration complexity, ERP integration scope, and the number of custom extensions.
+B2B with ERP integration: 6–8 months.
+Complex multi-site, multi-country deployments can stretch to 8–12 months.
+The main variables are data migration complexity, ERP integration scope, and how many custom extensions you’re bringing along.

 What technical skills does my team need?

-Commerce Cloud development uses Java (Spring framework), with the Composable Storefront using Angular/TypeScript.
-You’ll need: Java developers for backend extensions, Angular developers for storefront customisation, and integration specialists for SAP ERP connectivity.
-A dedicated Commerce Cloud architect is recommended for the first implementation.
+Commerce Cloud development runs on Java (Spring framework), with the Composable Storefront using Angular/TypeScript.
+You’ll need Java developers for backend extensions, Angular developers for storefront customisation, and integration specialists for SAP ERP connectivity.
+I’d strongly recommend a dedicated Commerce Cloud architect for the first implementation.

 Can I start with B2C and add B2B later?

 Yes.
 Commerce Cloud supports both models on the same platform.
 Many organisations launch B2C first and add B2B capabilities in a subsequent phase.
-The underlying data model and order management support both — the additional B2B work involves organisation management, approval workflows, and contract pricing.
+The underlying data model and order management handle both.
+The additional B2B work involves organisation management, approval workflows, and contract pricing.

 What’s the difference between Composable Storefront and Accelerator?

 Accelerator is the traditional server-side-rendered storefront (JSP-based, tightly coupled to the backend).
-Composable Storefront (formerly Spartacus) is a modern, headless Angular frontend that communicates with Commerce Cloud via OCC APIs.
-For new implementations, Composable Storefront is the recommended approach — it’s more flexible, performant, and aligned with SAP’s roadmap.
+Composable Storefront (formerly Spartacus) is the modern, headless Angular frontend that talks to Commerce Cloud via OCC APIs.
+For new implementations, go with Composable Storefront.
+It performs better, it’s more flexible, and it’s where SAP’s roadmap is headed.

 How does deployment work?

 Commerce Cloud uses a CI/CD pipeline through the Cloud Portal.
-You build your code locally, push to a repository, and deploy through the portal to development, staging, or production environments.
+You build locally, push to a repository, and deploy through the portal to development, staging, or production.
 Blue-green deployments are supported for zero-downtime production updates.

 Solutions for E-Commerce